AdobeDocs/experience-manager-65.en/help/communities/advanced.md

 **Notes:**

-* `rules` nodes are of type cq:Page
+* `rules` nodes are of type cq:Page.
-* `rules` should be located in a repository location with read permission for everyone
+* `rules` should be located in a repository location with read permission for everyone.

-    * Rule names must be unique regardless of location
+* Rule names must be unique regardless of location.